-potentially reduced protection of our intellectual property rights; the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a foreign market (with low or lower prices) rather than buying them locally; unexpected changes in tariffs, trade barriers or regulatory requirements; economic weakness, including inflation, volatility in currency exchange rates or political instability in particular foreign economies and markets, including as a result of the current economic situation stemming from the COVID-19 pandemic; workforce uncertainty in countries where labor unrest is more common than in the U.S.; production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad; business interruptions resulting from pandemics (including the COVID-19 pandemic), geo-political actions, including war and terrorism, or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act ("FCPA").
+- potentially reduced protection of our intellectual property rights; - the potential for so-called parallel importing, which is what happens when a local seller, faced with high or higher local prices, opts to import goods from a foreign market (with low or lower prices) rather than buying them locally;

+- unexpected changes in tariffs, trade barriers or regulatory requirements; - economic weakness, including inflation, volatility in currency exchange rates or political instability in particular foreign economies and markets, including as a result of the current economic situation stemming from the COVID-19 pandemic and the adoption of comprehensive sanctions by, among others, the European Union (the "EU"), the U.S. and the UK in response to Russia's invasion of Ukraine, which sanctions restrict a wide range of trade and financial dealings with Russia and Russian persons, as well as certain regions in Ukraine; - workforce uncertainty in countries where labor unrest is more common than in the U.S.; - production shortages resulting from any events affecting a product candidate and/or finished drug product supply or manufacturing capabilities abroad; - business interruptions resulting from pandemics (including the COVID-19 pandemic), geo-political actions, including war and terrorism, such as the ongoing conflict between Russia and Ukraine, climate change or natural disasters, including earthquakes, hurricanes, typhoons, floods and fires; and - failure to comply with Office of Foreign Asset Control rules and regulations and the Foreign Corrupt Practices Act ("FCPA").